FMCG trends: the snacking revolution

 Aim for a clean label where possible and target mindful shoppers with minimal ingredients and environmentally friendly packaging.

-(And anyway, at PLAY we believe packaging is arguably the most valuable consumer touchpoint.
-Find out why, in our free '8 top tips for packaging' guide HERE).
+At PLAY we believe packaging is arguably the most valuable consumer touchpoint.
+Find out why, in our free '8 top tips for packaging' guide HERE.

 In a market where everything is opening up (occasion, location, channel, product type…) and consumers demand innovation, it is vital to focus efforts on this in areas such as packaging, flavours and ingredients in order to stay competitive.